Comprehensive Review Real Customer Analysis

 The Midsole This is the heart of the shoe.
 You have full-length FF BLAST PLUS cushioning.
 It's energetic but controlled.
 The stack height is 36.5mm in the heel and 28.5mm in the forefoot for men (giving you that classic 8mm drop).
 Buried in the heel is the PureGEL.
 You can't see it like the old "gel windows" of the 2000s, but you can feel it dampening the shock when you heel strike.

 The Outsole If there is one thing Asics rarely gets wrong, it is the rubber.
 They use AHARPLUS™ in high-wear areas (like the heel plug) and AHAR™ LOW HARDNESS rubber elsewhere.
-This stuff is tough.
-Really tough.
-It withstands abrasion incredibly well.
-However—and this is a big "however"—the traction leaves something to be desired on slick surfaces.
-If you are running over a patch of ice or slush, you need to be careful.
-The rubber compound is durable, but it’s not the grippiest in winter conditions.
+This stuff is tough and stands up to abrasion extremely well.
+Traction is still the weak point on slick surfaces, though, so be careful on ice or slush.
+The rubber is durable, just not the grippiest in winter conditions.

 Weight For a stability shoe, it is surprisingly trim.
 A men's size 9 weighs about 9.5 oz (270g), and a women's size 8 is roughly 8.3 oz (235g).
 It's not a featherweight racer, but it doesn't feel like an anchor dragging you down, either.